-The Audit Committee is made up of two members who are Eugene Addison (Chairman) and Margaret Boateng-Sekyere.
-Margaret Boateng-Sekyere resigned on 1st February, 2017 as Non-Executive Director of the Board and Christaine Dwouona-Hammond and Rosalyn Darkwa were appointed on 13 of December, 2018.
+The membership of the Audit Committee shall be made up of the Board of Directors.
 The Committee carries out the duties set out below for the Company, giving full consideration to relevant laws, regulations and best practices in discharging its responsibilities:

-- To consider the appointment of the external auditor, audit fees and any questions of resignation or dismissal. - To discuss with the external audit programme, its reports and its activities; and ensure that the internal audit function is adequately resourced and has appropriate standing within the Company. - To review internal audit programme, its reports and its activities and ensure that the internal audit function is adequately resourced and has appropriate standing within the Company. - To review internal and external audit reports particularly reports of regulatory authorities and supervising the implementation of recommendations. - To facilitate dialogue between auditors and management on the outcome of audit activities. - To work with the external auditors to finalise the annual financial statements for Board approval. - To review quarterly, half-yearly and annual financial results.
+- To consider the appointment of the external auditor, audit fees and any questions of resignation or dismissal; - To discuss the external audit programme, its reports and its activities; - To review internal audit programme, its reports and its activities and ensure that the internal audit function is adequately resourced and has appropriate standing within the Company; - To review internal and external audit reports particularly reports of regulatory authorities and supervising the implementation of recommendations; - To facilitate dialogue between auditors and management on the outcome of audit activities. - To work with the external auditors to finalise the annual financial statements for Board approval. - To review quarterly, half-yearly and annual financial results;